-Firstly, you’ll want to remember that not all serving sizes are the same.
-A standard serving of espresso is only 1.5 ounces, while drip coffee typically comes in a full 8 ounce cup (or more).
+First, remember that not all coffee serving sizes are the same.
+A standard serving of espresso is only 1.5 ounces, while drip coffee typically comes in a full 8-ounce cup (or more).

-If you want another scale for comparison, an average 8 ounce serving for most energy drinks contains 72 ounces of caffeine.
+As another scale for comparison, an average 8-ounce serving for most energy drinks contains 72 ounces of caffeine.

 Common brewing methods for coffee include: